Skip to main content

 Keep Spending in Check

 Then there’s the toys.
 Please don’t overspend on toys.
-Young kids have just as much fun playing, whether they are playing with toys that costs hundreds of dollars or simply playing with the Amazon shipping boxes.
-They will get bored of them just as fast, no matter how much the toys cost.
+Young kids have just as much fun playing, whether they are playing with toys that cost hundreds of dollars or simply playing with the Amazon shipping boxes.
+They will get bored with them just as fast, no matter how much the toys cost.

 Start a College Fund

 College is expensive and only getting more expensive with each passing year.
-For the current 2020-21 academic year, the average tuition and fees at an in-state college offering four-year degree programs totalled $10,560.
-At four-year private institutions, the annual cost averages $37,650, according to College Board, which tracks trends in college pricing.
+For the current 2020-21 academic year, the average tuition and fees at an in-state college offering four-year degree programs totalled $11,950.
+At four-year private institutions, the annual cost averages $45,000, according to the College Board, which tracks trends in college pricing.

 The typical American student leaves college today owing nearly $40,000 in student loans.
 Collectively, Americans currently have $1.7 trillion in student loan debt.
 The bottom line is that higher education isn’t cheap.
 Parents should therefore start a college fund and begin saving money in it as soon as a child is born.
 Look to open a 529 Plan, which is a tax-advantaged savings plan designed to encourage saving for future education costs.